Been there; done that; and still doing it.

 In the face of rejection, it’s essential to be calm and act rationally.
 Try to remember that rejection happens to everybody, even if it may seem like you are always on the receiving end.

 Once you acknowledge the possibility of rejection, the blow from it wouldn’t be as “traumatic” if you hadn’t.

 Healing also involves embracing the emotions that arise from rejection.

 2. Gain Clarity

-When we fear rejection, we often put up imaginary obstacles on our way.
-When I need to post one more article on my blog, I always take refuge in not wanting to have an online presence.
-After all, the world keeps spinning whether I post an article or not.
+When we fear rejection, we often put up imaginary obstacles—I always take refuge in not wanting to have an online presence when I need to publish a new post.
+After all, the world keeps spinning whether I post or not.
+So, why bother?